Hello there, this page has now been replaced by a far better Ooni page which hopefully is a lot easier to read!

 Again, I have tried a lot of pizza sauces over the years but my favourite is this one by Kenji.

 The tomatoes I use are Lupetta San Marzano plum tomatoes D.O.P – I got a 12 pack from Amazon with the flour and yeast for £16.
-It’s out of stock at the moment but these Zia Rose San Marzano plum tomatoes D.O.P are available at £16.70 for 12 tins which I will use next.
+It’s out of stock at the moment but these Zia Rose San Marzano plum tomatoes D.O.P are available at £16.70 for 12 tins which I have also used.

 I have tried British tomatoes but the results weren’t quite as good.
 Plum tomatoes are better than chopped as the chopped can be firmer.
 When we don’t have tomatoes we have used jars of passata which, whilst not as good as the tinned tomatoes, still turn out a nice sauce.